Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/alleged-car-theft-leads-to-shooting.md

 +++
-categories = "Blog,Criminal Law,Juvenile Crime,Theft"
+categories = "Criminal Law"
 date = 2022-11-09T18:30:00Z
 pfd_file = ""
 summary = "A 17-year-old from San Diego was shot during a routine traffic stop after police identified he was driving a stolen car.
 Shooting Results from Alleged Theft of Car The suspect was stopped during a routine traffic stop when police identified the car he was driving as stolen.
 According to Lt.
-Jeff Davis, “Detectives transitioned to" title = "Alleged Car Theft Leads to Shooting" url = "/blog/criminal-attorney/alleged-car-theft-leads-to-shooting/"
+Jeff Davis, “Detectives transitioned to" tags = ["Blog", ",Juvenile Crime", "Theft"] title = "Alleged Car Theft Leads to Shooting" url = "/blog/criminal-attorney/alleged-car-theft-leads-to-shooting/"